AndrewwwGoodwin/QuaverGo/README.md

 ```

 ### Rate Limiting
-as per the [docs](https://wiki.quavergame.com/docs/api-v2), the rate limit is set at 100 req/min
+As per the [docs](https://wiki.quavergame.com/docs/api-v2), the rate limit is set at 100 req/min

 This is enforced via errors, and controlled bia the RateLimitManager